fieldse/infosec-notes/Networks and Devices.md

 	- advanced firewall
 	- peforms deep-packet inspection

+### Network taps
+- inline device that allows a copy of network traffic to be captured for analysis
+- considered passive monitoring

 ### Unified Threat Management
 - UTM
 - combines multiple security functions in one: